Louvain-la-Neuve Cyclotron: Location

 The Cyclotron is located at number 1, Chemin du Cyclotron, East of the city of Louvain-la-Neuve, between Boulevard Baudouin Ier, Avenue Louis de Geer and the Chemin du Cyclotron, and North of the Louvain-la-Neuve Science Park.

 History

-The first cyclotron in Heverlee
+First cyclotron in Heverlee

 After the Second World War, under the impetus of Professor Marc de Hemptinne, the Catholic University of Louvain began the construction of a cyclotron for the acceleration of deuterons in Heverlee, a suburb of the city of Louvain.
 The Heverlee cyclotron was built in 1947 and inaugurated in 1952.
 From 1952 to 1959, it was used to produce radioactive isotopes and fast neutrons.
 Later, the cyclotron was used for the study of nuclear reactions and for spectroscopy of very short-lived states.

 It was replaced by the research center in Louvain-la-Neuve, where the core of this first Belgian cyclotron is still visible, installed as a monument in front of the new cyclotron.
 The 6m3 core has been painted red.